-- Demonstrating to the Commissioner that the health benefit plan in which the individual is enrolled has substantially violated a material provision of its contract in relation to the individual; - An Exchange enrollee becoming newly eligible or ineligible for the federal Advance Premium Tax Credit (APTC) or Cost Sharing Reductions (CSR) available through the Exchange; - > Gaining access to other creditable coverage as a result of a permanent change in residence; - A parent of legal guardian dis-enrolling a dependent or a dependent becoming ineligible for the Children's Basic Health Plan; - > An individual becoming ineligible under the Colorado Medical Assistance Act; - > An individual, who was not previously a citizen, a national or a lawfully present individual, gains such status; or - An American Indian, as defined by section 4 of the Indian Health Care Improvement Act, may enroll in a qualified health plan or change from one qualified health plan to another once per month.
+- Demonstrating to the Commissioner that the health benefit plan in which the individual is enrolled has violated a material provision of its contract in relation to the individual; - An Exchange enrollee becoming newly eligible or ineligible for the federal Advance Premium Tax Credit (APTC) or Cost Sharing Reductions (CSR) available through the Exchange; - > Gaining access to other coverage as a result of a permanent change in residence; - A parent of legal guardian dis-enrolling a dependent or a dependent becoming ineligible for the Children's Basic Health Plan: - An individual becoming ineligible under the Colorado Medical Assistance Act; - > An individual, who was not previously a citizen, a national or a lawfully present individual, gains such status; or - An American Indian, as defined by section 4 of the Indian Health Care Improvement Act, may enroll in a qualified health plan or change from one qualified health plan to another once per month. - ➤ Effective January 1, 2024, a new SEP is available for individuals who receive certification from a healthcare provider, acting within their scope of practice, confirming pregnancy.
+This SEP applies to individuals without existing creditable coverage.
+Coverage under this SEP becomes effective from the first month in which pregnancy is certified, unless the individual chooses for the coverage to begin on the first day of the month after making a plan selection.